Asymptotic bounds on quantum partial search algorithm and its applications to parallel search

 The GRK algorithm proceeds in three stages: one first applies the global Grover operator $k_1$ times to the initial uniform superposition, followed by $k_2$ applications of the local Grover operator, and concludes with a single additional global Grover iteration \cite{grover2004partial,korepin2005simple,Korepin2006opt}.
 Because the global and local Grover operators do not commute, the ordering of these operations plays a crucial role in determining the overall performance of the algorithm.
 Comparative analyses of various operator sequences suggest that the global-local-global structure prescribed by GRK yields the best performance \cite{Korepin2006quest}.
 However, despite evidence supporting its optimality, a fully rigorous proof that this sequence is strictly optimal among all admissible compositions remains elusive.
 The difficulty stems from the underlying algebraic structure: both operators admit a representation within the $O(3)$ group \cite{korepin2006group}, and the interplay of rotations and reflections complicates a direct characterization of globally optimal sequences.

 In this work, we systematically investigate the performance of quantum partial search under a fixed total number of oracle queries, denoted by $k$.
-By exhaustively enumerating all $2^k$ admissible compositions of global and local Grover operators, we provide strong numerical evidence that the GRK sequence maximizes the success probability for each fixed $k$.
-This exhaustive analysis overcomes a limitation of previous studies, which examined only a restricted subset of operator orderings.
+By exhaustively enumerating all $2^k$ admissible compositions of global and local Grover operators, we provide strong numerical evidence that the GRK sequence maximizes the success probability for each fixed $k$ in all cases examined, including both small and large database sizes.
+This exhaustive analysis overcomes a limitation of previous studies, which examined only a restricted subset of operator orderings\cite{Korepin2006quest}.

-Guided by the observed optimal structure, we derive an asymptotically tight analytical upper bound on the maximal success probability achievable with $k$ oracle calls, and establish a corresponding tight lower bound on the minimal expected number of oracle queries.
+Guided by the observed optimal structure, we derive an asymptotically tight analytical upper bound within the GRK family on the maximal success probability achievable with $k$ oracle calls, and establish a corresponding tight lower bound on the minimal expected number of oracle queries.
 These results characterize the fundamental efficiency limits of quantum partial search.
 Building on this optimal framework, we further investigate partial search in the context of parallel quantum search.
 We show that a straightforward GRK-based parallelization does not surpass established parallel Grover schemes \cite{Gingrich2000Generalized,Cremers2025Speeding}.
 Motivated by this observation, we introduce a hybrid parallel strategy that combines partial and full search protocols.
-We demonstrate that this hybrid scheme achieves a strictly improved parallel efficiency compared with direct parallel Grover search, especially in the regime of a small number of quantum processors.
+We demonstrate that this hybrid scheme yields a strict, though subleading, improvement over the outer parallel Grover scheme.